 Application, there is evidence that the Heating System was not properly maintained or the Household applied for services for more than one Dwelling Unit and did not provide the required information.

 C. Heating System Replacement Eligibility.
 A Household may be eligible for assistance to replace a Heating System if the Household meets the eligibility requirements for CHIP.
-The amount of assistance shall be determined by subtracting the sum of the contributions towards the Heating System replacement cost by the Household and any person who shares a legal ownership interest in the Dwelling Unit, but does not reside in the Dwelling Unit (“Non-occupying Coowner”).
+The amount of assistance shall be determined by subtracting the sum of the contributions towards the Heating System replacement cost by the Household and any person who shares a legal ownership interest in the Dwelling Unit, but does not reside in the Dwelling Unit (“Non-occupying Co-owner”).

 1. Contributions.
 The Household and Non-occupying Co-owner (if applicable) will be required to contribute toward the cost of replacing the Heating System if there are Countable Assets in excess of $5,000, or $50,000 if a member of the Household or the Non-occupying Co-owner is 60 years of age or older.
 Countable Assets include cash, funds on prepaid debit cards, money in a checking or savings account (health savings accounts, educational funds, and burial accounts are excluded), stocks or bonds, U.S. Treasury bills, money market funds and retirement accounts (provided there are no penalties for withdrawals).
 The amount of the contribution is determined for the Household and the Non-occupying Co-owner separately by subtracting either $5,000 or $50,000 (as applicable) from total Countable Assets and multiplying that number by the percentage of ownership.
 All contributions are subtracted from the total Heating System replacement cost to determine the CHIP benefit amount.